Sanduni-P/docker-intro/README.md

 ## Learning Objectives

-By the end of this workshop, you will know how to:
+By the end of this workshop, you will:

 - Have an understanding of what Docker containers are, why they are useful and the common terminology used